ember-learn/ember-cli-addon-docs/tests/dummy/app/pods/docs/patterns/template.md

 ## Versioning your docs

-Addon Docs provides versioned guides out of the box.
+AddonDocs provides versioned guides out of the box.
 You can see the version selector in the top-right part of this page.
 This is provided by the `<docs-header>` component, so your site will get this too assuming you use this component.

 If you look at the [`gh-pages`](https://github.com/ember-learn/ember-cli-addon-docs/tree/gh-pages) branch you'll see that this is where versioned builds of your docs app are stored.
-Versions are created at deploy time and Addon Docs manages this branch of your repository for you.
+Versions are created at deploy time and AddonDocs manages this branch of your repository for you.

 New versions are created when a new tag is released.
 There is also a `master` version updated on every deployed commit, and a `Latest` alias that points to the most recent tag, unless it is force-updated to point to `master`.